Yūzen

 (友禅, Yūzen) is a Japanese resist dyeing technique where dyes are applied inside outlines of dyed or undyed rice-paste resist, which may be drawn freehand or stencilled; the paste keeps the dye areas separated.
 Originating in the 17th century, the technique became popular as both a way of subverting sumptuary laws on dress fabrics, and also as a way to quickly produce kimono that appeared to be painted freehand with dyes.
-The technique was named after Miyazaki Yūzen, a 17th century fan painter who perfected the technique.
+The technique was named after Miyazaki Yūzen (宮崎友禅), a 17th century fan painter who perfected the technique.
 Miyazaki Yūzen's fan designs became so popular that a book called the yūzen-hiinagata was published in 1688, showing similar patterns applied to kosode (the predecessor of the kimono).
 A fashion for elaborate pictorial yūzen designs lasted until 1692.

 Technique

 There are several subtypes of yūzen technique.

 The first is itome-yūzen, sometimes also called hon-yūzen.
 First, a sketch is drawn freehand on the cloth or paper, using a black heat-labile ink made from dayflowers.
 A paste of rice powder, rice paste, rice bran and lime (called nori) is then piped from a cone, following the outline.
 These ridges of paste are called itome.
 A bean-based liquid called gojiru is then applied as a mordant, to make the dyes penetrate better.
 The dye-application stage is called irosashi.
 Dye is painted on using a brush.
 The ridges of paste separate the areas of dye, rather like cloissoné enamel.
 Within an area of dye, the brush can be used to apply ombré gradients (bokashi-zome, "ombré-dyeing").
 Mushi, a step where the fabric is steamed at 80 C for around 20–40 minutes, may be applied at this stage to set the colours, or steaming may be omitted until after the background is dyed.
 The background is dyed by covering all of the already-dyed areas with additional resist pastes, then applying the background dye either with a brush (hiki-zome), or by dipping the fabric in a vat of dye (ji-zome), sometimes with additional shibori (tie-dye) patterning.
 The yūzen-nagashi step washes the paste out of the fabric; this is now done in a specialized sink rather than a clear stream.
 The cloth may then be steamed again to adjust its dimensions, and other forms of decoration, such as embroidery, could be applied.